MONKE-source/py-photobooth/README.md

 # py-photobooth

+## File directory
+text_on_image.py --> creates the speech bubble with the text

-mini mini github instructions/tutorial for zhe hao
+## mini mini github instructions/tutorial for zhe hao by arth
+not all inclusive, please learn on ur own

 1. git add . --> stages all the files, can specify file instead of writing
 2. git commit -m "commit message" --> commits the files that were added